-At the end of the day, the pupils are taken to the school hall and are escorted to their buses or taxis by staff.
-Pupils collected by parents are also met in the school hall.
+At the end of the day, the pupils are taken to the school hall and music room and are escorted to their buses or taxis by staff.
+Pupils collected by parents are also met in the school hall and music room.